 Heat corn tortilla in the dry skillet to toast, about 1 minute on each side.
 Remove from heat and puree to fine crumbs in a blender or food processor.
 Set aside.

 Drain the chiles, split open to remove stems and seeds.
-Place the seeded chiles in a blender with the cumin, black pepper, salt and 1/4 cayenne, oregano and cannabis oil.
+Place the seeded chiles in a blender or food processor with the cumin, black pepper, salt, cayenne, oregano and cannabis oil.
 Purée the mixture, adding 2 cups of beef stock, and continue to blend until you have a smooth paste.
 Add to the bowl of a large slow cooker set on high.

 Add remaining 2 teaspoons olive oil to the skillet and add onion and garlic and cook, stirring, until just starting to brown, about 2 minutes.
 Add to slow cooker.

-Add the pureed tortilla, remaining beef stock, coffee, brown sugar and cider vinegar to the slow cooker and stir to blend well.
+Add the pureed tortilla, beans, remaining beef stock, coffee, brown sugar and cider vinegar to the slow cooker and stir to blend well.
 Cover and let cook for 4 to 6 hours or until beef is tender.
-Serve garnished with grated cheese and diced raw onions if desired.